 Frequency Offset Calibration for Receivers

-This example shows how to measure and calibrate for the frequency offset between a transmitter and a receiver at the receiver using Simulink® and Communications Toolbox™.
+This example shows how to measure and calibrate for the frequency offset between a transmitter and a receiver at the receiver using MATLAB® and Communications Toolbox™.
 You can either use captured signals or receive signals in real time using the Communications Toolbox Support Package for RTL-SDR Radio.
 The receiver monitors the received signal, calculates the frequency offset between the transmitter and the receiver and displays it in the MATLAB® command window.